 Image credit: atlasoutdoor.com

-Cedar will always be a viable option in terms of wood for excellent yard and garden fences, especially because it’s affordable and long-lasting.
+For me, cedar will always be a viable option in terms of wood for excellent yard and garden fences.
+This is mainly because it’s affordable and long-lasting.
 Check out some other great investments for your yard decor over at atlasoutdoor.com.

 Image credit: gardentrellis.co.uk

-While they do make great outdoor screens, lattice fences will always provide the best plant support, suitable for homeowners that are in love with being surrounded by as many natural elements as possible.
+While they do make great outdoor screens, I always found lattice fences to also provide the best plant support, suitable for homeowners that are in love with being surrounded by as many natural elements as possible.
 Don’t miss out on some other wonderful lattice fence ideas from gardentrellis.co.uk.

 Wood Fence FAQs